-If you brush too hard you not only are abrading your enamel but you most likely are damaging your gums.
+If you brush too hard you not only abrade your enamel but you most likely you are damaging your gums.

 My personal study finds that it isn’t as important to use a commercial tooth paste as it is to just brush.
 But, that said, it is important to use something, even if it is just salt or baking soda.

 The benefit of a commercial paste is that they include fine abrasives to help remove plaque.
 Some include fluorides which have beneficial effects on our tooth enamel.
-Also found in tooth paste are surfactants which act as a foaming agent to supposedly get deep into the cracks and crevices of our teeth.
-Not to forget the Antibacterial agents which reduce tartar and bad breath as well as flavorants to make it all taste good.
+Also found in tooth paste are surfactants which act as a foaming agent, supposedly to get deep into the cracks and crevices of our teeth.
+Not to forget the Antibacterial agents which reduce tartar and bad breath as well as flavor additives to make it all taste good.

 Are Tooth pastes toxic?

 Hell yes!
 In small quantities, not so much, but DO NOT swallow.
 In fact in 2007 a Chinese-made additive used in many brands of toothpaste lead to a multi-nation recall and ban on the use of diethylene glycol in toothpaste.
 Duh.
 That stuff is ANTIFREEZE, AND WILL DAMAGE YOUR LIVER AND KIDNEYS AND KILL YOU.
 I’m just going to say it – don’t by products that you know have ANYTHING manufactured in China in it or on it.